metin-prog/SwissGrid_Challenge/README.md

 ## Usage

 In this section you would put down examples of how/when to use this coding.
+For example:

+This project is to show SwissGrid why they should hire me :)
 _For more examples, please refer to the [Documentation](https://example.com)_